-Most pills ensure the taker bleeds less for a shorter time which results in little or no cramping.
+Most pills ensure the taker bleeds less and for a shorter time which results in little or no cramping.

 This is because you don’t ovulate when using the pill, so your uterine lining doesn’t build up as much.
 Women who suffer from anaemia (iron deficiency) due to heavy periods could consider the pill for health reasons.

-Women on the pill can reschedule their period so it doesn’t come at inconvenient times.
+Women on the pill can reschedule their period so that it doesn’t come at inconvenient times.
 This can be done on a monophasic formula, which contains pills in only two different colours: one for the active pills and one for the placebos.
 You simply keep taking active pills (typically up to three months) and switch to placebos when you’re ready to menstruate.

 There is some debate among healthcare professionals about using synthetic hormones for these purposes.
 It’s important to realise that oral contraceptives are not the answer to every problem and there could be more natural options for some of the conditions.